 You have the right to access your own data.
 The easiest way to do this is to submit an information request to the data controller whose outlet you visited and from whom you want to obtain a copy of your data.
 You can find the contact details of our controllers on this page.
-We must identify you before we can submit the copy to you.
+We must identify you before we can carry out your request.
 For this reason, you may have to visit one of our outlets so that we can verify that the data was requested by the appropriate person.
-In the case of CCTV systems, we will implement your right to obtain copies of still images.
-You also have the right to request the correction of any erroneous or defective personal data, or request that your data be deleted by contacting the data controller.
-You can find contact details of S Group’s data controllers from here.

-You may also contact the supervisory authority if you are of the opinion that applicable data protection regulations have not been followed in the processing of your personal data.
+You may also contact the supervisory authority if you find that the applicable legislation has been violated in the processing of your personal data.

 Personal data retention periods

 As a rule, the CCTV data for each outlet or camera is retained for 30 days.
 As a rule, the data of body camera systems is stored for seven days.
 For a special reason, such as a pending or investigated criminal case, the recordings may be retained for a longer time.
 The CCTV recordings will be destroyed after the expiration of the period for filing suit (if any) or after the end of the legal proceedings.

-Depending on the outlet, we retain key management, access control and burglar alarm system data for a maximum of twelve months.
-For a special reason, such as a pending or investigated criminal offence, the data may be saved to defend claims during legal proceedings for the time required by the legal proceedings (2–10 years).
+As a rule, we retain the key management, access control and burglar alarm system data for each outlet for a maximum of twelve months.
+For a special reason, such as a pending or investigated criminal case, the data may be retained to defend a claim for the time required by the legal proceedings.